 More details on the design were presented by others (Collazos, 1990).

-In the Bucaramanga pilot plant it was experienced that heavy scum
+the Bucaramanga pilot plant it was experienced that heavy scum formation occurred

-formation occurred in the (open) gas compartment of the UASB reactors, while in the closed
+in the (open) gas compartment of the UASB reactors, while in the closed gas

-gas chambers of the Cali pilot plant only a slight accumulation was noticed
+chambers of the Cali pilot plant only a slight accumulation was noticed (Schellinkhout,

-(Schellinkhout, personal observation, unpublished).
-Based on these observations, inthe
+personal observation, unpublished).
+Based on these observations, inthe full-scale

 First, it was assumed that if the sum was frequently mixed with the reactor contents and protected from desiccation, degradation of its grease, proteins and solids would eventually occur.
 Second, in case this mixing would happen to be insufficiently effective, the gas collectors should be accessible to remove the scum.
 Therefore, a gas injection system was installed on each gas collector to allow periodic injection of gas just below the scum, at both extremes of the gas collectors removable covers were placed.
 The suggerstion fo sprinklers (Lettinga and Hulshoff Pol, 1986) was found not feasible, since sprinklers are susually only effective for the abatement of foam rather than scum, and they could hinder a free passage from one extreme to the other of the collector dome.